 I really like the hidden door for the cat to go through on the first floor.
 What was really cool was how it was built without any “special” pieces, rather, clever construction using standard bricks.
 And the toilet!!!
 A lot of the little details were just so nice to have.
 The pool table was great, and I could only wish that the pieces moved, rather than be connected to the table.
 I can see it going well both ways.
 The fan over the pool table is so cool.
 Using the pieces they did was yet another clever use of pieces.

 If part harvesting is your thing, THIS is the set.
 Well, for me it would be.
 I’m in love with the dark blue (and new dark red too), as well as brick-bricks.
 You know, the ones that look like real bricks.
 Although this isn’t my favorite color of the bricks, you get a lot of them, even as 1×4 pieces which is nice.

-The barber shop area was a cool build too.
-The use of a real mirror piece was nice.
+The barber shop area was a pleasant build too.
+The use of a real mirror piece was the perfect finishing touch.
 The only down side, and I feel this way with most of the modulars, is that it seems like there isn’t enough play space?
 Although, my hand is larger than a child’s, and maybe that’s why I feel a bit cramped.

 Overall, I had a good time with this building, and am looking forward to the next one.
 Seriously.